GR Supra (2019-)

 Fiat cars are reliable - or so the company's reputation would have you believe.
 But does the reality live up to the expectation?

 Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
-Based on feedback from current Fiat owners, we have reliability data for new cars aged up to three years old, and also cars aged between three and eight years old.
+Based on feedback from current Fiat owners, we have reliability data for new cars aged up to four years old, and also used cars aged between five and nine years old, and old cars aged 10-15 years.

 Pricing is key to Fiat’s market appeal.
 Its city car is priced from below £9,000.
 But special deals can make prices – as well as PCP (loan towards buying the car outright) and leasing rates – very attractive indeed.